microprediction/timemachines/README.md

 Notice the use of s={} on first invocation.
 This is also important:
 - The caller should provide *a* pertaining to k-steps ahead, not the contemporaneous 'a'.

-### Packages incorporated:

-Not enough yet, as I got distracted by [HumpDay](https://github.com/microprediction/humpday) and the seeming paucity of fbprophet ([post](https://www.linkedin.com/posts/petercotton_is-facebooks-prophet-the-time-series-messiah-activity-6767451190679748608-ftGE)).
-However we're picking up speed and some functionality is drawn from:

-  - fbprophet,
-  - pydlm,
-  - pmdarima,

-and more.
-We are working down the [listing of popular time series packages](https://www.microprediction.com/blog/popular-timeseries-packages) and adding some home-grown approaches as well.

 ### Skater "e" argument ("expiry")